Ephigenia of Ethiopia: Hagiographic life

 Not having managed to bend Ephigenia to his will, Hirtacus tried to destroy her home with fire.
-However, the apostle appeared and warded the flames from the house, turning them upon the royal palace.
+However, Matthew appeared in spirit and protected the flames from the house, turning them upon the royal palace.
 The king's son was seized by the devil and the king himself contracted leprosy, eventually killing himself.

-The people thus chose Ephigenia's brother as their king, who reigned for seventy years, leaving his kingdom to his son who filled Egypt with Christian churches.
+After Hiraticus's death, the people chose Ephigenia's brother as their king, who reigned for seventy years, leaving his kingdom to his son who filled Egypt with Christian churches.

 Hagiographic sources and commemoration

 Roman Catholic Church

 Saint Ephigenia's feast day in the Roman Catholic Church, along with Saint Matthew's, is on September 21.